Q: I've always loved to experiment with my hair colour, but I've always had the same style, long and with bangs.

 My most recent experiment was going BRIGHT red, like Rihanna.

-After four months, I decided to go back to a more normal colour, but tried to stay as light as possible because before the red I was dark brown.
+After four months, I decided to go back to a more normal colour.
+I tried to stay as light as possible, because before the red I was dark brown.
 So my hair was bleached and dyed to a medium brown.

-Now, I am scared of touching my hair anymore but I really want to be blonde or at least closer to my natural hair colour, dirty blonde.
+Now, I am scared of touching my hair anymore but I really want to be blonde—or at least closer to my natural hair colour, which is dirty blonde.
 I feel bored with a brown colour.
 I have been growing my hair out along with my bangs and I feel stuck.
 I look forward to your life-changing advice, thank you in advance!!! — Daria